Get a Lawyer

 Meet Jessica Boell

 Jessica Boell is a partner with Immigrant Law Group PC and a 2023 Super Lawyer.
 She graduated from UC Berkeley School of Law in 2001 and was awarded a Berkeley Law Foundation one-year fellowship for 2001-2002.
 Jessica’s past work experience includes positions at the ACLU’s Immigrants’ Rights Project, Contra Costa Public Defender’s Office and as a language teacher in Spain.
 Her practice specializes in removal defense, family-based immigration, federal court appeals, and assisting individuals fleeing persecution.
 Jessica teaches immigration law at Portland Community College.
 In 2008, she was part of the legal team at ILG that received the Gerald H. Robinson Award for Excellence in Immigration Advocacy from the Oregon AILA Chapter.
 She was selected as a Super Lawyer for Oregon in 2008, 2009, 2011, 2012, 2013, and 2014.
 Jessica enjoys presenting on immigration topics at local, regional and national conferences.

 To contact Jessica Boell, you can send her an e-mail at: jboell at ilgrp.com.

 Meet Shizuko Hashimoto

-Shizuko Hashimoto is an Innovation Law Lab fellow at Immigrant Law Group PC.
+Shizuko Hashimoto has been a partner at Immigrant Law Group PC since 2022.
+Prior to that she worked as a legal fellow at the Innovation Law Lab.
 She graduated from the University Washington School of Law in 2016 after receiving the William H. Gates Public Interest Law Scholarship.
 Prior to attending law school, she was active as a community organizer in the immigrants’ rights, Central American solidarity, and anti-war movements in Portland.
 She is a first generation American and is honored to work with immigrant communities and immigrant families.